 The second annual Age-Friendly Community Recognition Award has been presented to the City of Saskatoon for its commitment to providing age-friendly physical and social environments that help seniors age actively.

 The Government of Saskatchewan is announcing a new immigration program category for the Saskatchewan Immigrant Nominee Program (SINP).
 The new category will help international students graduating from eligible Saskatchewan institutions stay in the province as entrepreneurs, while also attracting business investment.

-The Government of Saskatchewan has joined the world in recognizing and celebrating December 3, 2017, as International Day of Persons with Disabilities (IDPWD).
+The Government of Saskatchewan has joined the world in recognizing and celebrating December 3 as the International Day of Persons with Disabilities.